tensorpack/tensorpack/docs/user/trainer.md

 want to do something inside the trainer, consider writing it as a callback, or write an issue to see if there is a better solution than creating new trainers.

-For other tasks, you might need a new trainer.
+For certain tasks, you might need a new trainer.
 The [GAN trainer](../examples/GAN/GAN.py) is one example of how to implement new trainers.